hashicorp/terraform-provider-aws/website/docs/r/iam_user_policy_attachments_exclusive.html.markdown

 The following arguments are required:

 * `user_name` - (Required) IAM user name.
-* `policy_arns` - (Required) A list of managed IAM policies ARNs to be attached to the user.
+* `policy_arns` - (Required) A list of managed IAM policy ARNs to be attached to the user.
 Policies attached to this user but not configured in this argument will be removed.

 ## Attribute Reference